wordpress-mobile/WordPress-iOS/Scripts/README.md

 # WPiOS Scripts #

-This folder contains some helper scripts that can be used to automate those boring repetitive tasks.
+This folder contains some helper scripts that can be used to automate some tasks.

 ## github-helper.rb
 This script wraps some interfaces to the GitHub API and exposes some helpers for app release related tasks.